RWU Law Alternative Spring Break

 Harris County District Attorney's OfficeHouston, TXProsecution

-HousingWorks RIProvidence, RILegislative Advocacy/ Housing Law
+HousingWorks RIProvidence, RILegislative Advocacy and Housing Law

 Los Angeles County Public Defender's OfficeLos Angeles, CACriminal Defense